biojava/biojava.github.io/_wikis/BioJava:Download_1.8.2.md

 Release Dates
 -------------

 BioJava 1.8 has been released on December 28th, 2010.
+BioJava 1.8.1 has
+been released on February 13th, 2011.
 BioJava 1.8.2 has been released on March 22th, 2012.

 Support libraries
 -----------------